Gaurab-B/Indeed-Job-Scraping/readme.md

 ### 5. Data Analysis and Reporting

-- **Analyze Data**: Perform analysis on the scraped data to generate insights, such as trends in job postings or salary information.
+- **Analyze Data**: Perform analysis on the scraped data to generate insights, such as trends in job postings or salary information.(use a better model)
 - **Visualization**: Create visualizations (charts, graphs) to present the data more effectively.